|Tim Roufs||extended search|

 We'd joke around like that.
 Well, he hasn't much to say because there's

-another party in the boat that's listening.
-It reverses and then we
+another party in another boat that's listening.
+The joking reverses and then we

 You'd say something like that.
-You'd say that, and he'd want to latch(89) at you, but he couldn't.
+You'd say that, and he'd want to latch(93) at you, but he couldn't.
 Then you'd continue, "Boy, he always eats good."

 Or you'd say, "You want to teach him how to eat well?
 What provisions does he lack?"
-Or you'd say to him, "Geez, I saw a coon up there, and does he ever have lips, and white hair.
+Or you'd say to him, "Geez, I saw a 'coon up there, and does he ever have lips, and white hair.
 And what a pair of eyes!
-I though that was you when I first saw him!"
+I thought that was you when I first saw him!"

 We'd joke like that.
 I've seen that.
 But he knows that you were just joking with him.
 They don't get mad.